Wildfire in New Jersey Pine Barrens expected to grow before it's contained, officials say

-The fire in southern New Jersey's Lacey and Ocean townships grew to roughly 18 square miles (47 square kilometers) and could continue to burn for days, officials said during an update on Wednesday.
+The fire in southern New Jersey's Lacey and Ocean townships grew to roughly 19 square miles (49 square kilometers) and could continue to burn for days, officials said during an update on Wednesday.
 No one has been injured so far in the blaze, and 5,000 residents were evacuated but have been permitted to return home.
+A single commercial building and some vehicles were destroyed in the fire.

 “This is still a very active fire,” said Department of Environmental Protection Commissioner Shawn LaTourette.
 “As we continue to get this under full control the expectation is that the number of acres will grow and will grow in a place that is unpopulated.”